DWALab/Osterlund_et_al_2021_BIK_Localization/Colocalization_Analysis/README.md

 ![plot](./screenshots/Picture18.png)
 <br><br><br>
 Black arrow points to where data falls for the untransfected cells.
 We set threshold >0.001 and plot data for only Venus positive cells.
--Run the analysis.
+- Run the analysis.
 The script will export data to the same folder as the “FilterAndPlotColocalizationData.m” script. <br>
 ![plot](./screenshots/Picture20.png)
 <br><br><br>
-Name of the file = “Cell line_what is in Red channel_what 2 channels are colocalized” In this example above, we have MCF7 cells, stably expressing mCherry-PSSI and the data plotted is the colocalization of the Green and Red channels.
+- Name of the file = “Cell line_what is in Red channel_what 2 channels are colocalized”
+In this example above, we have MCF7 cells, stably expressing mCherry-PSSI and the data plotted is the colocalization of the Green and Red channels. <br>
 The resulting data is exported in 3 formats :  EPS, JPG and Summarized Results in Microsoft Excel<br>
 ![plot](./screenshots/Picture21.png)
 <br><br><br>
-See example data Box plot is created only if you have more than 50 data points.
+- See example data Box plot is created only if you have more than 50 data points.
 The Red cross is the “Mode”.<br>
 ![plot](./screenshots/Picture22.png)
 <br><br><br>
 Where Column:<br>